SimonSapin/pycairo/doc/reference/context.rst

       axes will be aligned and one user-space unit will transform to one device-space unit.

+   .. method:: in_clip(x, y)

+      :param x: X coordinate of the point to test
+      :type x: float
+      :param y: Y coordinate of the point to test
+      :type y: float
+      :returns: True iff the given point is inside the area that would be visible through the current clip, i.e. the area that would be filled by a :meth:`Context.paint` operation.

+      See :meth:`Context.clip`, :meth:`Context.clip_preserve`.

+      .. versionadded:: 1.10.2

    .. method:: in_fill(x, y)

       :param x: X coordinate of the point to test